edenbwt/Venona-flight-computer/README.md

 ![App Screenshot](https://i.ibb.co/tp0zj7c/Venona-V1-0-0.png)

 - this is the board, i made it in one 10h go i probably fuck it up doing it BUT i think it will run for tsting for now
+- i will by all the part after christmas so i can try it out later in 2023